microsoft/playwright/docs-src/api-body.md

 ## async method: Page.opener
 - returns: <[null]|[Page]>

 Returns the opener for popup pages and `null` for others.
-If the opener has been closed already the promise may resolve to `null`.
+If the opener has been closed already the returns `null`.

 ## async method: Page.pdf
 - returns: <[Buffer]>